Timtech4u/simpleisbetterthancomplex.com/_posts/tutorial/2016-08-09-how-to-deploy-django-applications-on-heroku.markdown

 featured_image: "/media/2016-08-09-how-to-deploy-django-applications-on-heroku/featured.jpg"
 ---

-Heroku is a cloud application platform, basically a Platform-as-a-Service (PaaS) platform.
+Heroku is a cloud application platform, it is basically a Platform-as-a-Service (PaaS).
 They support several programming languages, including Python.
 It is very easy to deploy Django applications on Heroku.
 They also offer a free plan, which is quite limited, but it is great to get started and to host demos of Django applications.